superstreamlabs/memphis-k8s/README.md

-# strech-k8s
+# Memphis Platform
-Strech on Kubernetes with Helm Charts
+Installed on Kubernetes with Helm Chart